feedboards/Feedboards.Json.Sqlify/docs/clickhouse/errors_code.md

 - `Database`: The database name
 - `InnerException`: Details about the connection failure

-### SQL_001: Nested Structure Limit
+### SQL_001: SQL Nesting Structure Limit

 Thrown when the generated SQL structure exceeds the maximum allowed nesting depth.
+This error occurs during SQL schema generation and is separate from JSON structure validation (JSN_002).

 **Metadata:**